Coordinated Vehicle Platooning on Tree Networks: Efficient Time Discretization and Strengthened Formulation: Numerical Investigation

 The results show that the assignment formulation outperforms the continuous-time formulation in almost every numerical instance.
-More instances can be solved to optimality by using the assignment formulation compared to using the continuous-time formulation, i.e., 6 versus 2 for the non-capacitated case and 4 versus 2 for the capacitated case.
-Furthermore, for the instances that can be solved to optimality using both formulations, a significant reduction in computational time is reported for the assignment formulation (at least 6 times faster than the continuous-time formulation), except for the instance (CC100, $\lambda=10$).
-For the instances that cannot be solved to optimality, the assignment formulation outperforms the continuous-time formulation in terms of the objective value and the optimality gap with a few exceptions on instances with capacity constraints.
-At the 10 mins checkpoint, the two formulations are tie in 6 (out of 30) instances.
-The assignment formulation outperforms in 17 instances, while it underperforms in 7 instances which are all in the capacitated case (Art200, Art300, CF500, CC500, CF300, CF400 and CF500 with $\lambda=10$).
-At the one-hour time limit, the assignment formulation underperforms in only 1 instance (CF500, $\lambda=10$).
+In particular, using the assignment formulation, 6 (out of 15) instances (Art100, Art200, CC100, CC200, CF100 and CF200) are solved to optimality for the non-capacitated case compared to the 4 instances (Art100, CC100, CC200 and CF100) for the capacitated case.
+While using the continuous-time formulation, only 2 instances (CC100, CF100) are solved to optimality for both the non-capacitated and capacitated cases.
+Within the instances that can be solved to optimality using both formulations, a significant reduction in computational time is reported for the assignment formulation (at least 6 times faster than the continuous-time formulation), except for the instance (CC100, $\lambda=10$).
+Within the instances that cannot be solved to optimality, the assignment formulation outperforms the continuous-time formulation in the objective value and the optimality gap with a few exceptions on instances with capacity constraints.
+At the 10 mins checkpoint, the assignment formulation wins in 17 instances, loses in 7 instances which are all in the capacitated case (Art200, Art300, CF500, CC500, CF300, CF400 and CF500 with $\lambda=10$), and the two formulations are tie in 6 instances.
+At the one-hour time limit, the assignment formulation loses in only 1 instance (CF500, $\lambda=10$).

+We have conducted similar computational experiments to compare the performance of the discrete-time formulation \eqref{opt:DT} and the continuous formulation \eqref{opt:cont_time} modified to allow the stop-and-wait option on solving 30 numerical instances of the tree-FRCVP-pause problem defined in \secref{sec:allow-waiting}.
+The results are given in \tabref{tab:pause-comp-perf}.
+It shows that \eqref{opt:DT} still has a certain advantage over \eqref{opt:cont_time} on solving instances with the vehicle number $N\le250$.
+There are 19 problem instances solved to optimality using formulation \eqref{opt:DT} compared to 12 problem instances using formulation \eqref{opt:cont_time}.
+Within the 12 instances solved using both formulations, the formulation \eqref{opt:DT} achieves it with a shorter computational time, while for 11 instances that are not solved to optimality within a 1-hour time limit, the formulation \eqref{opt:DT} either gives a better objective value or a better optimality gap.
+Nevertheless, we have found that the formulation \eqref{opt:DT} becomes less effective when the vehicle number $N\ge300$, due to the number of variables increases quickly with $N$.